["learn"]

 Plymouth gin, another time-honoured classic, is crafted with a distinct production process.
 This gin style, proudly originating from the maritime city of Plymouth in England, boasts a unique blend of botanicals.

-Its method begins with a neutral grain spirit, just like many other gins, but here’s where it diverges – Plymouth gin incorporates a higher proportion of root botanicals.
+• How is it made?
+Its method begins with a neutral grain spirit, just like many other gins, but here’s where it diverges: Plymouth gin incorporates a higher proportion of root botanicals.
 This special touch results in a slightly sweeter and earthier profile compared to its counterparts.

+• Where is it from?
 Steeped in history, this gin type traces its roots back to the early 19th century.
 It found its stride in the seafaring traditions of Plymouth and quickly gained renown.
-This storied past is part of what makes it the emblematic choice for gin enthusiasts.
+This storied past is part of what makes it an emblematic choice for gin enthusiasts.

-The flavour profile of Plymouth gin is characterised by a well-balanced and smooth taste.
+• Flavour profile: The flavor profile of Plymouth Gin is characterised by a well-balanced and smooth taste.
 It marries pronounced herbal and citrus notes with a touch of sweetness, offering a versatile canvas for cocktail creativity.
 What sets it apart is this earthy sweetness.

 As for pairings, The Mixer recommends: